Sports club (East Germany): Regional district sports clubs in the 1960s through 1980s

 The DTSB was divided into 15 regional district organizations, which in turn were divided into 214 district organizations.
 An increased concentration among the sports clubs took place from 1961, on the orders of the state.
 The ideal was that each regional district should have a sports club together with a Children and Youth Sports School (KSJ) located in the district capital.
 Almost every district capital already had a sports club in the early 1960s, that the sports associations had founded.
 However, Bezirk Potsdam, Bezirk Frankfurt and Bezirk Neubrandenburg did not yet have any sports clubs.
 SC Potsdam, SC Frankfurt and SC Neubrandeburg was therefore founded by the DTSB in 1961–1962.

-The fact that the sports clubs of the sports association gave way to regional district sports clubs of the DTSB was also reflected in the many mergers and name changes in the first yars of the 1960s:
+The fact that the sports clubs of the sports association gave way to regional district sports clubs of the DTSB were also reflected in the many mergers and name changes in the first half of the 1960s: